giuseppeps/empty_annotation/empty_generator/README.md

 [![Pub Package](https://img.shields.io/pub/v/v-empty_generator.svg)](https://pub.dev/packages/empty_generator)

 This package provides a builder for the [Dart Build System](https://pub.dev/packages/build) that generates `Empty` constructors for classes annotated with [empty_annotation](https://pub.dev/packages/empty_annotation).
-For a detailed explanation of how this package works, check out [my blog article](https://yourblog.com/article-about-empty-generator).

 This library allows you to generate empty constructors for classes, like so: